aerror2/ILSpy-For-MacOSX/README.txt

 How to build:

-Open the ILSpyMac.sln by MonoDevelop or Xamarin, then click the build button.
+Open the ILSpyMac.sln by MonoDevelop ，  Xamarin or Visual Studio For MacOS, then click the build button.

 .NET 4.0 required.